Loughborough University

 Loughborough University (abbreviated as Lough or Lboro for post-nominals) is a public research university in the market town of Loughborough, Leicestershire, England.
-It has been a university since 1966, but it dates back to 1909, when Loughborough Technical Institute began with a focus on skills directly applicable in the wider world.
+It has been a university since 1966, but it dates back to 1909, when Loughborough Technical Institute was founded.
 In March 2013, the university announced it had bought the former broadcast centre at the Queen Elizabeth Olympic Park as a second campus.
-The annual income of the institution for 2021–22 was £328 million of which £39.2 million was from research grants and contracts, with an expenditure of £379.4 million.
+The annual income of the institution for 2023–24 was £363.2 million, of which £47.8 million was from research grants and contracts, with an expenditure of £251.6 million.
+In 2024, Loughborough ranked ninth nationally for undergraduate education.

 History

-The university traces its roots back to 1909 when a Technical Institute was founded in the town centre.
-There followed a period of rapid expansion, during which it was renamed Loughborough College and development of the present campus began.
+The university traces its roots back to 1909, when the Loughborough Technical Institute was founded in the town centre.
+There followed a period of rapid expansion led by principal Herbert Schofield, during which there was renaming to Loughborough College and development of the present campus.

-In early years, efforts were made to mimic the environment of an Oxbridge college (e.g. students wore gowns to lectures) whilst maintaining a strong practical counterbalance to academic learning.
+In early years, efforts were made to mimic the environment of an Oxbridge college, e.g. students wore gowns to lectures, while maintaining a strong practical counterbalance to academic learning.
 During World War I, it served as an "instructional factory", training workers for the munitions industry.

 The Loughborough colleges

-Following the war, the institute divided into four separate colleges:
+Following the war, the institute was divided into four separate colleges: